mrhhyu/ELTRA/README.md

 Thank you

 ## Citation:
 > Masoud Reyhani Hamedani, Jin-Su Ryu, and Sang-Wook Kim.
 2023.
 An Embedding Method based on Learning-to-Rank to Preserve Asymmetric Information in Directed Graphs.
-In Proceedings of CIKM'23
+In Proceedings of the 32th ACM International Conference on Information and Knowledge Management, October 2023, Pages xx–xx. https://doi.org/10.1145/3583780.3614862